Andrii-Radyhin/Hexapawn/README.md

 # Hexapawn
 AI that learning how to beat you in game.
+But it learns only if it wins.